level-level/Clarkson-Theme/core/docs/upgrading.md

 type: core
 ---

+# Information about upgrading

-Alle release can be found on [GitHub](https://github.com/level-level/Clarkson-Core/releases)
+All releases can be found on [GitHub](https://github.com/level-level/Clarkson-Core/releases).

-# Upgrading from 0.2.0 to 0.2.1
+## Upgrading from 0.2.0 to 0.2.1
 In this version, a more generic custom template functionality has been introduced.
 This deprecated the `page-xyz.twig` for `template-xyz.twig`.
 More information about this new template feature can be found [here](http://wp-clarkson.com/core/docs/templates.html#custom-templates).

 [View release notes on GitHub](https://github.com/level-level/Clarkson-Core/releases/tag/0.2.1){:.btn }{:target="_blank"}

-# Upgrading from 0.1.0 to 0.2.0
+## Upgrading from 0.1.0 to 0.2.0

 Important note when upgrading to 0.2.0